Learn how to make paper snowflakes with coffee filters for a super easy craft! Add watercolors for a fun winter art activity for kids.

 Carefully unfold to reveal your coffee filter snowflake design!

 If desired, paint with watercolor paint to add some color to your new snowflakes.

-We’ve been cutting many, many snowflakes over the past two days.
+We’ve been cutting many, many snowflakes over the past few days.

 And since coffee filters take watercolors so well, we’ve been painting some as well.
 This is as much fun (or more!) as cutting them.

 A few dabs from the glue stick to hang our new painted coffee filter snowflakes in the window and we have a winter wonderland inside and out!